ed22699/Obsidian/Books/Structured Concurrency.md

 let capID = counter.capID()
 ```
-- actor-isolated property total can
+- actor-isolated property total can not be referenced from a non-isolated context
+### The keyword isolated